Welcome to the Owl Program at UADC! We are currently adding to a waiting list for the 2019-2020 After-School program.

 Tuition is due at the start of each month.

 Tuition includes meals, art class, science days and field trips.
-French, Spanish and piano lessons are offered at an additional cost of $65 per month.
+Piano, Cooking Lab, Spanish and Violin lessons are offered at an additional cost of $65 per month.